Mondonno/Mondonno/README.md

 <link rel="stylesheet" href="https://raw.githubusercontent.com/Mondonno/Mondonno/master/mondonno-readme.css">

 <h3 align="center"><code>System.Console.WriteLine("Hello, I'm Mondonno")</code></h3>
 <p align="left">Hi!
 I'm Mondonno a mobile programmer and native apps developer.
-I code my projects in C, ASM, C#, C++, Python and several other programming languages.
+I code my projects in C, ASM, C#, C++, Python and several other programming languages, depending on the requirements of a given project.
 I'm currently a passionate in electronics, microcontrollers and competitive problem solving which I currently improve myself in.
 I also code, mobile apps and for them I mostly use MAUI and Flutter tech stack.
 I'm fully self-taught programmer.</p>

 ### About me - in a brief shortcut
 <ul>